css art

 .shadow Finally, a shadow that makes it look like the elephant is standing.

-Next, we style the elements created by HTML to give them shape and add animation using CSS.
+Next, we style the elephant created by HTML to give them shape and add animation using CSS pro.

 Setting up the body:

-Moving on to CSS, First of all, we need to center our main container.
-For that we will use the FLEXBOX METHOD in the document body.
-Next, we set a pleasant light-orange color with hex code #fef6eb as a background for our document body.
-Here we have set a minimum height for the container.
+Now let us move on to coding in CSS.
+The first part of our task is to centralize the main container.
+For this we will apply the FLEXBOX METHOD in the document body.
+Thereafter, we set a pleasing light orange color with the hex code #fef6eb as the background for the document body.
+Also set here is a minimum height for the container.

 body {